akilan07/akilan07/Readme.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [akilan07r@gmail.com](mailto:akilan07r@gmail.com)
-* 🧠  I'm learning Solidity, Vue JS, AWS
+* 🧠  I'm learning Vue JS, AWS, Web3, Blockchain
 * 🤝  I'm open to collaborating on Web3 and Blockchain
 * ⚡  Nothing else...